 If the annexation is approved, the LNWI will be sized to accommodate the projected growth under the current General Plan of the City of West Sacramento.
-Growth greater than currently planned for the City of West Sacramento may require additional environmental documentation and it will also require approval from the District Board under the Principles of Agreement.

 The Principles of Agreement between the District and the City of West Sacramento only permit the City of West Sacramento treatment capacity based on build out of the City's General Plan.
 Additional growth and annexations will be evaluated at a later date and approval will be dependent on both treatment plants capacity and capacity within the interceptor system.
 Annexation to the City and District will be required prior to extending service to new growth areas.